ryanbuckner/life360-plugin/README.md

 As this is the first version of my first plugin, so usage is at your own risk !
 By using this version you are joining the testing team, thanks for the help.
 I would love to hear your feedback and thoughts.

+### Troubleshooting:

+If someone changes their name in Life360, you will have to go into their device and reselect them from the dropdown for that device to continue receiving updates.